karthik261201/Food-Ordering-App/README.md

 - Named Export/Import
     - export const Component; import {Component} from "path";

-React Hooks
-(Normal JS utility functions)
+# React Hooks - (Normal JS utility functions)

-useState() - Superpowerful State Variables in react useEffect()
+- useState() - Superpowerful State Variables in react
+- useEffect()

-2 types Routing in web apps
+# Routing in web apps

+- 2 types
-Client Side Routing
+    - Client Side Routing => only has one page just changes component while navigation to page
-Server Side Routing
+    - Server Side Routing => for each navigation page gets reloaded by fetching it from server

 Redux Toolkit
 Install @reduxjs/toolkit and react-redux
 Build our store